Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/shape_space.md

 image: "../assets/images/cellorg_pca_graph_cell.png"
 ---

-Transition to training and test sets -- connect to machine learning.

 Classification Problem
 Input: A collection of data divided into a training set and a test set.
 Each training data point is labeled into one of k classes.